tioung/in-memory-of-v3/README.md

-# In Memory Of (v2)
+# In Memory Of (v3)

 A gentle web app for paying tribute to a loved one.
 Upload a photo, write a short message, and preserve the memory in a quiet, respectful space.

-## 🌿 What’s New in v2
+## 🌿 What’s New in v3

-This version refines the experience with a soft, emotionally appropriate visual theme — ideal for remembrance.
-Key improvements:
+- Used a Floral-Inspired Theme i.e. dusty rose pink

-- ✨ Cleaner, more elegant visual design (soft blue-gray palette)
+- Changed Font and Typography
-- 📸 Image + tribute capture feature (saved as a clean PNG)
+- Light Design Tweaks on card and buttons
-- 📋 Subtle typography and improved readability
+- Added a Soft Floral Background Element
-- 📱 Fully responsive and mobile-friendly layout
+- Used a Decorative Divider Under the Name
-- 💾 “Save” and “Start Again” actions after submission
+- Added a Quote Style Block

-## 🧠 Features
+## 🧠 Endgame Features

 - Upload a photo of your loved one
 - Write a brief tribute or message